UniversityOfSaintThomas/StThomas_ReadMeFirst/README.md

 If you have access to any existing repositories, you can see them here: https://github.com/UniversityOfSaintThomas.
 Repository management in GitHub Campus is largely the same as it is in regular GitHub, with a couple of small exceptions.

 ## Repository Creation
 You can create a repository (or "repo") by following [GitHub's instructions](https://help.github.com/en/enterprise/2.20/user/github/creating-cloning-and-archiving-repositories/creating-a-new-repository), or by visiting the St. Thomas GitHub Campus homepage and clicking the green "New" button in the upper-right corner.
+You are free to create and manage as many repos as you want.

 It is important that you set the Owner to UniversityOfSaintThomas, *not* your personal account.
 If you do not, the repo will not be part of the St. Thomas organization and will not be able to make use of any of our GitHub Campus features.
 (You will still be admin on any repos you create.)